ray-di/Ray.RayDiForLaravel/README.md

 + );
 ```

-Add the `Ray\RayDiForLaravel\Attribute\Injectable` Attribute to classes or interfaces you want to resolve by Ray.DI.
+Add the `Ray\RayDiForLaravel\Attribute\Injectable` Attribute to classes or interfaces you want to resolve by Ray.Di.

-This class will be resolved by Ray.DI.
+This class will be resolved by Ray.Di.
 ```php
 <?php